- Math Circle Diaries, Year 1: A Complete Curriculum

 - by Anna Burago

 Prime Factor Math Circle is an extracurricular math program for elementary and middle-school students.
 In our classes, students develop creative thinking and problem-solving skills, as well as learn the principles of logic and math reasoning.
 Our curriculum includes interesting and educational math topics that generally lie beyond school curriculum.Prime Factor Math Circle students meet weekly in a small-class setting.
 A circle session consists of an hour and a half of interactive teaching, mathematical discussion and problem-solving.
 The problems and discussion topics are selected to stimulate students' creative abilities and to develop their problem exploration skills and mathematical reasoning.
 Some of the class time (especially in circles with younger students) is devoted to mathematical contests and tournaments.
-Check out our new 2014-15 school year schedule!!!
+New!
+Our Bothell location is finalized: Sikh Center of Seattle,

 In this circle, we spend a lot of time working on challenging problems, mastering useful problem solving techniques, and learning math concepts and ideas through theoretical discussions and hands-on experience.